-5.8 You are required to have a valid email address and credit/debit card and/or PayPal account registered to Your account at all times, failure to do so will result in automatic suspension of Your account.
-If You cancel Your credit/debit card and/or PayPal account for any reason You must immediately notify Via Wire and provide details of a current valid payment card and/or PayPal Account.
+5.8 You are required to have a valid email address and credit/debit card and/or PayPal account and/or Direct Debit registered to Your account at all times, failure to do so will result in automatic suspension of Your account.
+If You cancel Your credit/debit card and/or PayPal account and/or Direct Debit for any reason You must immediately notify Via Wire and provide details of a current valid payment method and/or PayPal Account.

 5.9 Payments processed by PayPal are subject to PayPal’s terms and conditions of Service, and Via Wire makes no representations or warranties with respect to those Services.